 Places to visit

 The visit to Legnago can begin from the Salieri Theater which offers a full calendar of events related to the world of dance, prose and of course music in honor of the composer to whom it is dedicated.
 In fact the brilliant musician was born and raised in Legnago before moving to Padua, Venice and to the splendor of the Habsburg court.
 It is also advisable to admire the works of religious architecture, including the Church of San Salvaro and the Cathedral, near which there is the fascinating Torrione (tower) dating back to the fourteenth century.
 The Torrione rises in a suggestive position close to the imposing Duomo and the bridge over the Adige river, representing the only surviving part of the ancient walls that protected Legnago.
-Another suggestive testimony of the past comes from the medieval castle of which it’s possible to admire only the finds that have overcome many adverse events, such as the recurrent battles, assaults and bombings of the Second World War.

 To learn more about the history of Legnago, it’s possible to visit the Fioroni Museum (known as Casa Museo) where ancient artifacts and documents are preserved together with documents and objects of the Risorgimento and where to relive the atmosphere of the past centuries through the original furnishings.